-Master's degrees include the Master of Arts with majors in criminology, English, history, psychology, and sociology; the Master of Music with concentrations in Music Education and Performance; and the Master of Public Administration.
-There is the Master of Science degree with majors in applied computer science, biology, mathematics, and sport management and the Master of Science in Nursing.
-The Master of Professional Accounting, Master of Business Administration, and Master of Arts in Teaching in Secondary Education (biology, broad field science, business education, chemistry, economics, English, history, mathematics, political science, and physics) and Special Education (general curriculum and adapted curriculum) are offered as well.
-The Master of Education degree is offered with majors in college student affairs; elementary education; professional counseling (clinical mental health counseling and school counseling); instructional technology, media, and design (instructional technology and media specialist); physical education; reading instruction; special education; and speech-language pathology.
+Master's degrees include the Master of Arts with majors in Criminology, English, History, Psychology, and Sociology; the Master of Music with concentrations in Music Education and Performance; and the Master of Public Administration.
+There is the Master of Science degree with majors in Applied Computer Science, Biology, Digital and Social Media, and Sport Management and the Master of Science in Nursing.
+The Master of Professional Accounting, Master of Business Administration, and Master of Arts in Teaching in Secondary Education (Biology, Broad Field Science, Business Education, Chemistry, Economics, English, History, Mathematics, Political Science, and Physics) and Special Education (General Curriculum and Adapted Curriculum) are offered as well.
+The Master of Education degree is offered with majors in College Student Affairs; Elementary Education; Professional Counseling (Clinical Mental Health Counseling and School Counseling); Instructional Technology, Media, and Design (Instructional Technology and Media Specialist); Physical Education; Reading Instruction; Special Education; and Speech-Language Pathology.

-The College of Education offers the Specialist in Education degree with majors in educational leadership; elementary education; secondary education (biology, broad field science, business, chemistry, economics, English, history, mathematics, physics, and political science); professional counseling; instructional technology, media, and design (instructional technology and media specialist); and special education.
+The College of Education offers the Specialist in Education degree with majors in Educational Leadership; Elementary Education; Secondary Education (Biology, Broad Field Science, Business, Chemistry, Economics, English, History, Mathematics, Physics, and Political Science); Professional Counseling; Instructional Technology, Media, and Design (Instructional Technology and Media Specialist); and Special Education.